YevShch/Fyra-i-rad-/specification.md

 * The Player constructor should throw an error if the name is not a string

 ### To test
-* check that the Player class has a two properties: name and color.
+* 1. Check that the Player class has a two properties: name and color.
-* check that constructor throws an error when Player created with invalid name input:
+* 2. Check that constructor throws an error when Player created with invalid name input:
 - with symbols;
 - with numbers;
 - empty string;